AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 ## `VDU 23, 0, &84, x; y;`: Get colour of pixel at pixel position x, y

 This command will return the colour of the pixel at the given pixel position to MOS.
-The corresponding MOS system variables will be updated to reflect the read pixel colour.
+The corresponding [MOS sysvars](../MOS-API.md#sysvars) will be updated to reflect the read pixel colour.

 ## `VDU 23, 0, &85, channel, command, <args>`: Audio commands